-We are giving in this post UPSC mains syllabus of ‘Law’ which is one optional subject of UPSC Mains Examination.
+We are giving in this post, UPSC Law syllabus for Mains exam.
+Law is one optional subject of IAS Mains Examination.
 To appear in UPSC Civil Services Mains exam, you need to have complete awareness about UPSC Mains Syllabus and exam pattern.
-To get complete information, you can check given links.
+To get complete information, you can check the given links.

-Scroll down to download copy of Law Syllabus .
+Scroll down to download a copy of Law Syllabus.

 UPSC LAW Syllabus